menu

 One of the benefits of Falmouth is that there is very little traffic.
 The average commute to work is 16.36 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Falmouth does not have a public transit system used by locals to get to and from work.
+Falmouth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The citizens of Falmouth are slightly less educated than the national average of 21.84% for the average city or town: 13.07% of adults in Falmouth have a bachelor's degree or advanced degree
+The percentage of adults in Falmouth with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.07% of adults in Falmouth have a bachelor's degree or advanced degree.

 The per capita income in Falmouth in 2018 was $18,501, which is low income relative to Michigan and the nation.
 This equates to an annual income of $74,004 for a family of four.
 However, Falmouth contains both very wealthy and poor people as well.